-The OMCP is a voluntary program for long-term and life-term inmates, providing offenders with the training and certification needed to allow them to become certified mentors for alcohol and other drug counseling.
-Once participants graduate from this program, they are assigned as inmate mentors in Substance Use Disorder Treatment (SUD) and Reentry Programming.
+The OMCP is a voluntary program for long-term and life-term offenders, which provides them with the training and certification needed to become Certified Offender Mentors for Alcohol and Other Drug (AOD) counseling.
+Upon graduating from the OMCP the Certified Offender Mentors are assigned as co-facilitators in Substance Use Disorder Treatment (SUDT) programs throughout all adult institutions.

 To be considered for the OMCP, each candidate must:

 To be enrolled offenders must meet the eligibility criteria.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram

 An offender who is serving, or has served, their time on good behavior has access to many rehabilitative services and programs if they are determined to be in need.In-Prison Services

 Technology has opened the door to more educational opportunities while simultaneously reducing government spending.
 Below is a list of technology initiatives at CDCR.